Star Wars: All 10 Yoda’s Movies (& TV Shows) Appearances in Order

 6. ‘Star Wars Episode III: Revenge of the Sith’ (2005)

-‘Revenge of the Sith’ shows the final days of the Clone Wars, which allowed us to see Obi-Wan Kenobi and Anakin Skywalker succeeding in rescuing Chancellor Palpatine from the Separatists and killing Count Dooku in the process.
+‘Revenge of the Sith’ shows the final days of the Clone Wars, which allowed us to see Obi-Wan Kenobi and Anakin Skywalker succeed in rescuing Chancellor Palpatine from the Separatists and killing Count Dooku in the process.
 Yoda was featured in several meetings with the Jedi Council before he agreed to go to Kashyyyk to help the Wookiees out in their fight against the Separatists.

 When Order 66 broke out, Yoda survived the Clones’ attempt at his life on Kashyyyk.
 He returned to Coruscant to rendezvous with Obi-Wan as they planned to try to prevent the return of the Sith by killing Palpatine and Anakin.
 Yoda took on the task of fighting Palpatine, only for him to decide to go on a self-imposed exile after failing in his mission.